bensheldon/island94-jekyll/_posts/2023-01-22-how-goodjob-s-cron-does-distributed-locks.md

 tags: [GoodJob]
 ---

-[GoodJob](https://github.com/bensheldon/good_job) is a multithreaded, Postgres-based, ActiveJob backend for Ruby on Rails.
-GoodJob has many features that take it beyond ActiveJob.
+[GoodJob](https://github.com/bensheldon/good_job) is a multithreaded, Postgres-based, Active Job backend for Ruby on Rails.
+GoodJob has many features that take it beyond Active Job.
 One such feature is [cron-like functionality](https://github.com/bensheldon/good_job/blob/994ecff5323bf0337e10464841128fda100750e6/README.md#cron-style-repeatingrecurring-jobs) that allows scheduling repeated jobs on a fixed schedule.

 This post is a brief technical story of how GoodJob prevents duplicated cron jobs from running in a multi-process, distributed environment.